plausiblelabs/plpatchmaster/README.md

 library provided by [PLBlockIMP](https://opensource.plausible.coop/src/projects/PLTP/repos/plblockimp), and a set of custom assembly trampolines for ARMv7, ARMv7s, ARM64, and x86-64.

-The implementation can apply patches to currently loading classes, as well as be used to register patches that will be applied when a class becomes available.
+PLPatchMaster can apply patches to currently loaded classes, as well as classes that have not yet been loaded (eg, will be loaded at a future time) by registering a listener for dyld image events.

 Use it at your own risk; swizzling in production software is rarely, if ever, a particularly good idea.